awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. Choose **Create cluster**\.
 **Note**
 If your IAM user does not have administrative privileges, you must explicitly add permissions for that user to call the Amazon EKS API operations\.
-For more information, see [Amazon EKS Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+For more information, see [Amazon EKS identity\-based policy examples](security_iam_id-based-policy-examples.md)\.

 1. On the **Create cluster** page, fill in the following fields and then choose **Create**:
    + **Cluster name**: A unique name for your cluster\.
    + **Kubernetes version**: The version of Kubernetes to use for your cluster\.
 By default, the latest available version is selected\.
 **Important**
 This getting started guide requires that you choose the latest available Kubernetes version\.
-   + **Role name**: Select the IAM role that you created with [Create your Amazon EKS Service Role](#role-create)\.
+   + **Role name**: Select the IAM role that you created with [Create your Amazon EKS service role](#role-create)\.
-   + **VPC**: The VPC you created with [Create your Amazon EKS Cluster VPC](#vpc-create)\.
+   + **VPC**: The VPC you created with [Create your Amazon EKS cluster VPC](#vpc-create)\.
 You can find the name of your VPC in the drop\-down list\.
-   + **Subnets**: The **SubnetIds** values \(comma\-separated\) from the AWS CloudFormation output that you generated with [Create your Amazon EKS Cluster VPC](#vpc-create)\.
+   + **Subnets**: The **SubnetIds** values \(comma\-separated\) from the AWS CloudFormation output that you generated with [Create your Amazon EKS cluster VPC](#vpc-create)\.
 Specify all subnets that will host resources for your cluster \(such as private subnets for worker nodes and public subnets for load balancers\)\.
 By default, the available subnets in the VPC specified in the previous field are preselected\.
-   + **Security Groups**: The **SecurityGroups** value from the AWS CloudFormation output that you generated with [Create your Amazon EKS Cluster VPC](#vpc-create)\.
+   + **Security Groups**: The **SecurityGroups** value from the AWS CloudFormation output that you generated with [Create your Amazon EKS cluster VPC](#vpc-create)\.
 This security group has **ControlPlaneSecurityGroup** in the drop\-down name\.
 **Important**
 The worker node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.
    + **Endpoint private access**: Choose whether to enable or disable private access for your cluster's Kubernetes API server endpoint\.
 If you enable private access, Kubernetes API requests that originate from within your cluster's VPC will use the private VPC endpoint\.
-For more information, see [Amazon EKS Cluster Endpoint Access Control](cluster-endpoint.md)\.
+For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.
    + **Endpoint public access**: Choose whether to enable or disable public access for your cluster's Kubernetes API server endpoint\.
 If you disable public access, your cluster's Kubernetes API server can only receive requests from within the cluster VPC\.
-For more information, see [Amazon EKS Cluster Endpoint Access Control](cluster-endpoint.md)\.
+For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.
    + **Logging** – For each individual log type, choose whether the log type should be **Enabled** or **Disabled**\.
 By default, each log type is **Disabled**\.
-For more information, see [Amazon EKS Control Plane Logging](control-plane-logs.md)
+For more information, see [Amazon EKS control plane logging](control-plane-logs.md)
    + **Tags** – \(Optional\) Add any tags to your cluster\.
-For more information, see [Tagging Your Amazon EKS Resources](eks-using-tags.md)\.
+For more information, see [Tagging your Amazon EKS resources](eks-using-tags.md)\.
 **Note**
 You might receive an error that one of the Availability Zones in your request doesn't have sufficient capacity to create an Amazon EKS cluster\.
 If this happens, the error output contains the Availability Zones that can support a new cluster\.
 Retry creating your cluster with at least two subnets that are located in the supported Availability Zones for your account\.
-For more information, see [Insufficient Capacity](troubleshooting.md#ICE)\.
+For more information, see [Insufficient capacity](troubleshooting.md#ICE)\.

 1. On the **Clusters** page, choose the name of your newly created cluster to view the cluster information\.

 1. The **Status** field shows **CREATING** until the cluster provisioning process completes\.
 Cluster provisioning usually takes between 10 and 15 minutes\.

-## Step 2: Create a `kubeconfig` File<a name="eks-configure-kubectl"></a>
+## Step 2: Create a `kubeconfig` file<a name="eks-configure-kubectl"></a>

 In this section, you create a `kubeconfig` file for your cluster with the AWS CLI update\-kubeconfig command\.
 If you do not want to install the AWS CLI, or if you would prefer to create or update your kubeconfig manually, see [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md)\.